Joe Fresh and Ryerson University have partnered to create The Joe Fresh Centre for Fashion Innovation at the Fashion Zone at Ryerson University.

 The Selection Committee judges have been chosen on the basis of their knowledge and expertise in fashion, business and entrepreneurship.
 Together, they bring extensive experience working with Canada’s most prominent brands and institutions to The Joe Fresh Centre for Fashion Innovation.

-Founded by James Yurichuk and Anthony DeBartolo, Mammoth Outerwear is a premium lifestyle brand that designs outerwear made to perform in the coldest forecast while respecting nature.
+Founded by James Yurichuk and Anthony DeBartolo, Wully is a premium lifestyle brand that designs outerwear made to perform in the coldest forecast while respecting nature.
 Each jacket is built with quality, warmth and functional style.
-Mammoth Outerwear is proud to use wildlife as inspiration rather than material.
+Wullyis proud to use wildlife as inspiration rather than material.
 From the very beginning, the core of its philosophy stands on the principle of enjoying any environment while respecting nature.

 Mario Christian, Heng Tang and Luca Daniel Lavorato founded Daniel Christian Tang with a vision to re-invent jewelry and push the boundaries of design.
 The jewelry created in the collections are true, one of a kind pieces of wearable art.
 Each piece is custom made from a single 3D printed file and cast in the finest materials.
 The fusion of innovative design and modern technology has created a jewelry collection that harmoniously blends modern style with timeless elegance inspired by the intersection of arts, fashion, and architecture.